KhronosGroup/Vulkan-ValidationLayers/docs/synchronization.md

     This test compares a stage/access against a resource access state.

     *   For read access
         *   If there is a write recorded, test  stage/access flag vs. write barriers.
-If there is no write barrier for stage/access, report RAW
+If there is no write barrier for stage/access, report RAW hazard
     *   For write access
+        *    If there have been read accesses since the last write,  test each per-stage read record, if any read does not have a barrier for the write access stage, report WAR hazard.
-        *    If there is a write recorded, test stage/access flag vs. write barriers.
-If there is no write barrier for stage/access, report WAW
+        *    If there is a write recorded, and no read accesses since, test stage/access flag vs. write barriers.
+If there is no write barrier for stage/access, report WAW hazard
-        *   If there is no WAW found, test each per-stage read record, if any read does not have a barrier for the write access stage, report WAR.
+        > Note: Excluding WAW checks when reads after last write reflect the MRA principle discussed.
+If those reads were not hazards, no WAW hazard would be possible unless a WAR hazard exists.
     *   For accesses with Ordering Guarantees
         *   Certain operations (rasterization, load, store, clear, resolve) have guaranteed ordering at the sample level.
         *   Hazard check performed for these operations supply ordering execution and access scope masks, indicating the stages and accesses that have ordering guarantees.
 If the last write (for read access) or the last write and all last reads (for write accesses) are all with the access and execution scopes, there is no hazard.